December is fast approaching - Don’t miss the deadline - Your federal loan(s) could be forgiven! Learn More

 - VSAC GEAR UP college scholarship

-- Career and college exploration through information sessions, field trips, 1-on-1 counseling, summer programs, and cultural activities
+- Career, college, and training program exploration through information sessions, field trips, 1-on-1 counseling, summer programs, and cultural activities

 - Financial literacy programs and assistance with understanding financial aid, eligibility, and assistance with forms

 - High school seniors and their parents/guardians have the opportunity to join our texting platform to support the transition to education after high school